nielswitte/OpenSim-CMS/assets/docs.md/01_Installation/01_Installation.md

 Go to the `OpenSim-CMS` directory.

 Copy `config.php.example` and rename it to `config.php` in `OpenSim-CMS/api` and `OpenSim-CMS/cms` directories .
 Change the values in `config.php` to the values for your installation and create a new MySQL database and importing the structure from the `database.sql` file in the `assets` directory.
 And add default users to enable access to the API by importing `users.sql` into the newly created database.
+The webserver requires write access to your storage, temp and optionally logs directories.

+If you plan to use the debugging options, you need to create the directory `OpenSim-CMS/api/logs`.

 ### Configuration
 The API configuration contains the following settings: